goodcodebadcode/blog/content/posts/structuring-your-python-project.md

 This project structure is logical, reasonably standardised, and flexible for doing and sharing data science work.

-* **data/raw**: Having a local copy of our data ensures that we have a static dataset to perform task on.
+* **Raw data** - [/data/raw]: Having a local copy of our data ensures that we have a static dataset to perform tasks on.
 Additionally, this overcomes any workflow breakdowns due to network latency issues.
-If there is no external data then this is the data to be downloaded by the script in `sample\data`.
+If there is no external data then this is the data to be downloaded by the script in `sample/data`.
 This directory should be considered as read only.
-* **data/processed**: Data after whole preprocessing, merging, cleaning, and feature engineering.
+* **Processed data** - [/data/processed]: Data after whole preprocessing, merging, cleaning, and feature engineering.
-* **data/interim**: In the event external data being available, this data would be the data that we would load for feature engineering by using a script in the `sample/data`.
+* **Interim data** - [/data/interim]: In the event external data being available, this data would be the data that we would load for feature engineering by using a script in the `sample/data`.
 This dataset is generated by performing various joins and/or merges to combine the external and raw data.
 In short, data that is not raw but also not ready yet.
-* **data/external**: This is data extracted from third party sources (Immutable data).
+* **External data** - [/data/external]: This is data extracted from third party sources (Immutable data).
 If no third party data is extracted then this folder is obsolete.
-* **models/**: We use a script in `sample\models` for training of our Machine Learning model.
+* **Models** - [/models]: We use a script in `sample/models` for training of our Machine Learning model.
 We may need to restore or reuse the model with other models to build an ensemble or to compare and we may decide upon a model that we want to deploy.
 In order to do this we save the trained model to a file, usually a pickle format, and that file would be saved in this directory.
-* **notebooks**: Jupyter notebooks are excellent for prototyping, exploring and communicating findings, however they are not very good for long-term growth and can be less effective for reproducibility.
-The notebooks directory can be further divided into sub-folders such as `notebooks\explorations` and `notebooks\poc`.
-Using a good naming conventions helps to distinguish what populates each notebook — a useful template is `<step>-<user>-<description>.ipynb`, where the step serves as an ordering mechanism, the creator’s first name initial, and first 2 letters of surname and description of what the notebook contains.
+* **Notebooks** - [/notebooks]: Jupyter notebooks are excellent for prototyping, exploring and communicating findings, however they are not very good for long-term growth and can be less effective for reproducibility.
+The notebooks directory can be further divided into sub-folders such as `notebooks/explorations` and `notebooks/poc`.
-* **sample/data**: In this directory we have the scripts that ingest the data from wherever it is being generated and transform that data so that it is in a state that further feature engineering can take place.
+* **Module data** - [/sample/data]: In this directory we have the scripts that ingest the data from wherever is being generated and transform that data so that it is in a state that further feature engineering can take place.
-* **sample/features**: In this directory, we have a script that manipulates the data and puts it in a format that can be consumed by our machine learning model.
+* **Module features** - [/sample/features]: In this directory, we have a script that manipulates the data and puts it in a format that can be consumed by our machine learning model.
-* **sample/models**: Contains scripts that are used to build and train our model.
+* **Module models** - [/sample/models]: Contains scripts that are used to build and train our model.

 ## Web applications